CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 ***HOW ABOUT NO?***
 [^ItsOver9000]: Right now they are already at least 180.

-If you know something about NiOverride you would think it should be as easy as adding a normal map override to the body and be done (just as I did when I was young and inocent), but no.
+If you know something about NiOverride you would think it should be as easy as adding a normal map override to the body and be done (just as I thought when I was young and inocent), but no.
 For some reason, doing so messes with the textures on the hand too, and if you want to unreliably deal with that you need to do all kind of hacks that randomly work whenever they feel like.
 Go see my own [Sandow Plus Plus source code](https://github.com/CarlosLeyvaAyala/Sandow-Plus-Plus/tree/more-compatible-ripped)[^Abandonware] to marvel at what a fucking mess is trying to (unsuccessfully) do that.
 [^Abandonware]: That seemingly inocent idea so sapped my will to work with NiOVerride (and my sanity) that SPP is mostly abandonware nowadays.